Toyota recalling 191,000 cars due to air bag issue

 Detroit — Toyota is recalling 191,000 cars in North America and Japan because the air bags may not inflate properly in a crash.
 The recall covers certain 2003 through 2008 Corolla compact sedans and 2005 through 2008 Matrix hatchbacks.

-Toyota says the front passenger air bags in the cars were installed in prior recalls to replace dangerous Takata air bags.
+Toyota said the front passenger air bags in the cars were installed in prior recalls to replace dangerous Takata air bags.

 But in high temperatures, the replacement bags may not unfold as designed, increasing the risk of injury in a crash.
 Toyota wouldn't say if anyone has been hurt due to the problem.